Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Many providers from the USA market outsource their labor and components overseas because it lowers production costs, allowing them to offer products at a much lower price.

-However, as it has been evident not just with rifle scopes and other optics goods, a product with a lower price does not necessarily mean it is of inferior quality.
+However, as it has been evident not just with rifle scopes and other optics goods, a product with a lower price does NOT necessarily mean it is of inferior quality.

 What if My Rifle Scope is Manufactured in Asia?